plausible/website/_posts/2020-05-27-marko-uku-on-the-changelog-podcast.md

 **Marko Saric:** If you think about it, Firefox, Brave - they're quite popular browsers, especially in the tech community, and these things block it by default.
 And then not even that - people that use Chrome, they have extensions on such as the AdBlock or uBlock, and they block it by default as well...
 So it's not uncommon to see 40%-50% of a tech site going hidden, as in the visitors block Google Analytics.
 So using a different service perhaps also gives you more accurate data, because that different service is less of a target, as in a less popular service, and it might not be blocked by some of these services such as Firefox, and Brave, and so on.

 **Adam Stacoviak:** I'm sure eventually Plausible though will get to a popularity point that you do get that visibility...
 And maybe we could talk about how you block scripts, or how you block tracking in a way that respects the user.
 Because if a user comes to our site and doesn't want to be tracked, I'm not gonna force my way to track them; that's wrong.
 So I want an opt-in world, and that's what I really care about.
-I suppose when it comes to data and traffic and analytics you just have to sort of assume that there's a hidden or an untracked spectrum of your actual analytics that's just not ever gonna be there.
-You just have to take that into account, even when reporting to yourself or others that care about the performance of your site, or lack thereof.

-**Marko Saric:** Yeah.

 ## About Plausible Analytics

-**Jerod Santo:** Well, let's talk about Plausible Analytics a little bit here, and set the stage...
+**Jerod Santo:** Let's talk about Plausible Analytics a little bit here, and set the stage...
 Because this post that you wrote was a brilliant piece of content marketing for Plausible Analytics, which is a service and a tool and an open source application that you two are working on.
 So the pitch is uninstall GA -- and I would say, why do we still use Google Analytics?
 It's because, well, what else are we gonna do?
 It's free, it's easy to set up.
 What else is out there?

 So this was a nice piece of marketing, because it's like "Here's this great post all about it, and here's some alternatives...
 By the way, Plausible Analytics is something that we're building, which is an alternative to that."
 So I would love to hear all about how that works, and some of the stuff Adam's bringing up.